 - Add your login to the Credentials Manager

 Let us explore each step further so you can successfully map your SharePoint Online Library.

 These days, everyone’s favorite browser is probably something other than Internet Explorer.
 However, it still serves a purpose.
 You must use Internet Explorer for this process to work.

 2. Click or enter your user id to move to the login screen.

 3. Enter your password and be sure to click the “keep me signed in” checkbox.

 1. Next we will Map the SharePoint folders like a network drive.
-Open windows Explorer by right-clicking the Start button in the lower left corner and selecting Open Windows Explorer.
+Open File Explorer by right clicking the Start button in the lower left corner and selecting File Explorer.

 3. Next, click Map network drive.

 4. Click Connect to a Web site that you can use to store your documents and pictures.
 On Welcome to the Add Network Location Wizard, click Next.